The travel clothing guide

 • and all with a backpack big enough to carry everything but small enough for a day hike,

-So now, I necessarily take a suitcase with all my clothes + a backpack for the train trip and which will also serve as a backpack for the day of hiking, like a Mystery Ranch, a Remote Equipment, a Kifaru or a Hill People gear.
+So now, I necessarily take a suitcase with all my clothes + a backpack for the train journey and which will also serve as a backpack for the day of hiking, like a Mystery Ranch, a Remote Equipment, a Kifaru or a Hill People gear.

 beige mystery ranch backpack

-The Mystery Ranch 27 liter backpack is ideal for a day of hiking.
+The Mystery Ranch 27-liter backpack is ideal for a day of hiking.

 The two weeks of vacation